EduardoAzuul/GameOfThronesWiki/README.md

 Write out the base styles for your project, including general content styles, such as `font-family` and `font-size`.
 Start adding styles to the top of the page and work down.
 Only move on to the next section once you're happy with what you've completed on the area you're working on.
 If any image is missing, make sure that you provide a default image so the design is not affected.

+RUBRIC
+30% - Proper setup of the Node+Express project
+30% - Use of correct API calls
+20% - Proper display in Mobile and full screen
+15% - Design
+5% - Implementation of EJS
+5% - Proper use of colors scheme
+5% - Completeness